top of page

 Can my child apply to university after completing their V Level?

-Yes!
-V Level will have a similar grading system to A levels and grades will have a UCAS point value so they can be used towards university entry.
+Yes.
+V Levels will have a similar grading system to A levels, and grades will have a UCAS point value so they can be used towards university entry.
 The exact grading table will be announced soon.

 Can V Levels help my teen get a job?

-Yes!
-V Levels are designed to ensure students gain the technical, digital, and interpersonal skills in demand by employers.
-If your teen wants to go straight to work after sixth form, V levels will give them a good foundation to get a job.
+Yes.
+V Levels are designed to ensure students gain the technical, digital and interpersonal skills employers are looking for.
+If your teen wants to go straight to work after sixth form, V Levels will give them a good foundation to get a job.

 How could taking a V Level help my teen?

-V Levels give students greater flexibility in choosing subjects and learning styles that best suit their preferences, increasing the likelihood that they will get good results at the end of the course.
+V Levels give students greater flexibility in choosing subjects and learning styles that best suit their preferences, increasing the likelihood that they'll get good results at the end of the course.

 Where can my teen study V Levels?